abrahamarslan/gsock/README.md

-# GSOCK - Greensock
+# GSAP Library + Plugins
-Some examples and portfolio samples in Greensock
+Some examples and portfolio samples in GSAP